 Give me two minutes of your time, and I’ll tell you whether Skinny Fiber works.
-Not surprisingly, Skinny Fiber is all about using fiber to increase weight-loss.
-We were interested in how this supplement differed from a traditional fiber supplement so we did one of our 360-degree reviews, examining ingredients, side effects, clinical research and customer-service quality.
+Not surprisingly, it is all about using fiber to increase weight-loss.
+We were interested in how this supplement differed from a traditional fiber supplement, so we did one of our 360-degree reviews, examining ingredients, side effects, clinical research and customer-service quality.
 Plus we read hundreds of user comments and reviews from around the web.
 We then summarized and condensed to give you the info you need.

 First off, Skinny Fiber is a diet pill that is supposed to expand in the stomach to help you feel fuller and eat less.
 The active ingredient is the water-soluble fiber glucomannan.
 You take two capsules before lunch and dinner.
 One bottle contains 30 days worth of the product.
 You can take Skinny Fiber anywhere because pills are portable.

 All of the ingredients in Skinny Fiber are natural.
 Many are found naturally in foods.
 The website offers the product, and there are a few positive comments from dieters who’ve tried Skinny Fiber and lost weight.
 It should be noted this company was given an “F” by the Better Business Bureau.
 We like the idea behind trying fiber to suppress appetite but read on…